MicrosoftDocs/bot-docs/articles/v4sdk/migration/javascript-v3-as-skill.md

 The default claims validator for the chat connector uses the `allowedCallers` property.
 Its value should be an array of the application IDs of the bots that are allowed to call the skill.
 Set the first element to '*' to allow all bots to call the skill.

 To use a custom claims validation function, set the `authConfiguration` field to your validation function.
-This function should accept an array of claim objects and throw an error if validation fails. <!--TODO Validate--> Steps 3 and 4 of the [convert the booking bot](#convert-the-booking-bot) section has example claims validation classes.
+This function should accept an array of claim objects and throw an error if validation fails.
+Step 4 of the [convert the booking bot](#convert-the-booking-bot) section has an example claims validator.